justinjudefernandes/SIEM-Alerting-Incident-Response-EDR/README.md

 - Initiated a controlled malicious payload download attempt from the Mythic C2 infrastructure to validate endpoint protection.
 - Confirmed that Elastic Defend successfully prevented the malicious payload download and generated a malware prevention alert.
 - Verified that the blocked activity and associated prevention alert were visible and traceable within Elastic Discover.

 📌 Refer to the below screenshots: (left to right)

-### 7. Automated Response Action Setup & Testing:

-- Configured an automated response action to isolate the endpoint when a Malware Prevention Alert was generated.
-- Repeated the controlled malicious payload download attempt to trigger the configured response action.
-- Monitored endpoint connectivity through continuous ping testing during the validation.
-- Confirmed that the prevention alert triggered the automated response and successfully isolated the endpoint, resulting in loss of network connectivity.
-- Validated the complete **detection → prevention → automated response → endpoint isolation** workflow.

-📌 Refer to the below screenshots: (left to right)